ivangeorgiew/pomodoroClock/README.md

 # pomodoroClock

-An app for studying where work and break are time scheduled.
+An app for studying where work and break are time scheduled .

 View the app live at https://ivangeorgiew.github.io/pomodoroClock/